 How do I pray to God?
 If I pray will God hear me?
-Will he answer my pray?
 We have taught thousands of people on how to pray.
 What I have given below is only a guide.
 Prayer is just talking and listening to God as you would a friend.
 Don’t make praying complicated – God answers the simplest of prayers, prayed in faith!

-This short video will help answer your question: How do I pray?
+This short video will begin to help answer your question: How do I pray?

-Prayer is the first step to knowing God.
+1. Prayer is the first step to knowing God

 “Whosoever shall call upon the name of the Lord shall be saved.”
 (Roman 10:13) Calling involves prayer!
 You will learn how you can do that by watching this video:

-Prayer is learning to co-operate with the Holy Spirit for the Holy Spirit helps us pray
+2. Prayer is learning to co-operate with the Holy Spirit

 “The Helper, the Holy Spirit, whom the Father will send in My name, He will teach you all things.”
 John 14:26 The Holy Spirit is called alongside to aid, help or support.